FirstM8/LogOnScripts/README.md

 # LogOnScripts
-Log On Scripts designed to annoy me at my Workstation
+Log on scripts designed to annoy me at my workstation.